The Void (2016) - Review

 Up to the point where the father and son arrived, I enjoyed the drama of the film.
 Horrible things are happening, but the drama that is unfolding does not feel forced or over the top.
 The quieter reactions of the characters allow certain scenes to settle in.
 There are certainly some scenes in which people are shouting, but the shouting is typically brief and more justified in the situation.
 When the father and son show up, however, it becomes one scene after another of unnecessary drama or shouting.
 It’s not entirely unjustified in certain situations, but these characters bring conflict with them that feels contrived and unnatural.
 The father in particular is that typical horror character who is needlessly aggressive towards everyone else beyond the point of negotiation.
 Even as Daniel attempts to keep the situation cool, the father just has a desire to escalate things.
 This created annoying false tension that took me out of the film when I watched it.
 It’s not that there isn’t drama for these characters to confront, it’s that the drama that these characters are creating does not need to happen and feels artificial as a result.
 If anything that’s my biggest gripe with The Void.

 In addition to that major grievance, I have a few other complaints.
 First of all, the story.
 The plot slowly ties everything together by the end with an explanation as to why all the cultists were showing up at this one particular clinic and what the random stranger that Daniel found has to do with any of it.
 I don’t think the explanation that is provided, however, is really earned.
 Not to mention, the relationship between Daniel and his wife, and the issue that had caused a schism in their relationship was not entirely clear to me.
 I also wasn’t entirely sure how all the cult stuff was really tying together with certain characters or why.
-Though, to give it the benefit of the doubt, that may have been intentional as that is also a Lovecraft thing to do.
+However, to give it the benefit of the doubt, that may have been intentional as that is also a Lovecraft thing to do.

 Another issue I had was that some of the character behavior felt inconsistent or just unexpected in certain circumstances.
 For example, Daniel doesn’t come across as a cop.
 I don’t necessarily think he’s a bad actor, but I don’t think his mannerisms really fit his character’s role that well, which may be a fault of the script.
 In addition, most of the male characters seem to make smart, rational decisions when they’re not busy yelling at each other about nothing, but the female characters do not.
 This seems to only be for the sake of either progressing the plot or adding more false drama, which is a shame.